Disc Golf Roller Shot: The Technique and the Strategy

 Feasibility and Techniques

 Rolling a disc golf disc is not only possible, but it’s a valuable skill that can elevate your game.
-Mastering the mechanics and selecting the right disc are key to executing effective roller shots.
+Gaining an understanding the mechanics and selecting the right disc are key to executing effective roller shots.
 Here’s a breakdown of the throwing technique:

 • Grip: Imagine yourself pouring tea with an unorthodox twist.
 That’s the essence of the roller grip.
 Tilt the disc significantly on its side (anhyzer angle) and adjust your grip accordingly for control and release.